Dear reader of ADxS.org, please excuse the disruption.

 The most important guideline for ADHD diagnosis in Germany is the Interdisciplinary evidence- and consensus-based S3 guideline “Attention Deficit Hyperactivity Disorder (ADHD) in children, adolescents and adults (AWMF 028045).

-Guidelines for ADHD diagnosis recommend the following diagnostic procedure:128
+Guidelines for the diagnosis of ADHD recommend the following diagnostic procedure:135

 5.1.
 Psychiatric anamnesis

-Assessment of the individual problem situation, taking into account comorbid disorders, the developmental history of the affected person and their family.
+Assessment of the individual problem situation, taking into account comorbid disorders, the developmental history of the person with ADHD and their family.

 5.2.
 Differential diagnosis